csmutz/apache_tls_fingerprint/README.md

   - SSL_CLIENTHELLO_ALPN (ja4)
   - SSL_CLIENTHELLO_VERSIONS (minimal)

+The ClientHello data is exposed as raw hex values (including grease) as would be seen in protocol/straight from Openssl.

 The handshake RTT is also integrated here
-  - SSL_HANDSHAKE_RTT
+  - SSL_HANDSHAKE_RTT (in ms)

-How will data be represented?
-  - As hex of raw values including grease, etc.

 ## Demonstration
 A patch that can be applied to existing distribution packages is provided.
 Note that OpenSSL > 3.2 is needed for RTT calculation.